kdlinkhauer/weather-app/README.md

 - [x] update input for more specific location requests
 - [x] add error message and redirect to the beginning
-- [ ] allow user to select either Fahrenheit or Celsius
+- [x] allow user to select either Fahrenheit or Celsius
+- [ ] add unit indicator back on weather.ejs

 See the [open issues](https://github.com/kdlinkhauer/weather-app/issues) for a full list of proposed features (and known issues).